Allergy injections will be given to students who are already on allergy desensitization programs prescribed and initiated by their allergist.

 - Students must schedule an appointment for allergy injections during the physician's hours.
 Students will be responsible for making sure they are complying with the treatment schedule.

-- Extracts with orders will be stored in refrigerator in the Student Health Center.
+- Extracts with orders will be stored in refrigerator in the Wellness Center.

 - Students must review the "Student Instructions and Responsibilities" form and review and sign the "Informed Consent to Receive Allergy Injections" form prior to starting to receive allergy injections.

-- Students must remain in the Student Health Center for a minimum of 20 minutes after the injection(s) for observation and inspection of injection site(s).
+- Students must remain in the Wellness Center for a minimum of 20 minutes after the injection(s) for observation and inspection of injection site(s).

 - Students are responsible for contacting private allergist for new extracts.